The Cornwall We Want

 we can live slower and greener

-by dorr, over 4 years ago
+by dorr, almost 6 years ago

 our towns in Cornwall are so set up for cars alone.
 I think the lockdown has shown how this needn't be the case anymore.
 The empty streets showed how much space we waste on cars.
 Post lockdown our attempts at covid friendly streets has actually been laughable cpmpared to so many other places.
 Our high streets will not compete with online shopping unless we make serious changes to give walking and cycling a chance.
 We have one, yes one, cycle stand in a town of 10,000 people.
 We have as many EV chargers as bike stands!
 We have no car...
 Continue reading